utybo/epita-c-cpp/README.md

 ### Alternatives

-A few other alternatives are also available and, if this one does not do it for you, feel free to check out these alternataives:
+A few other alternatives are also available and, if this one does not do it for you, feel free to check them out:

 - [`arch-toolchain`](https://github.com/chewie/arch-toolchain) by [Kévin 'Chewie' Sztern](https://github.com/chewie), the original image that gave me a starting point for this one.
 Also includes the `.clang-format` file used at EPITA (I'm not sure if I can redistribute it myself here)
 - [`Epita-Container`](https://github.com/FrancoisDtm/Epita-Container) by [François Dtm](https://github.com/FrancoisDtm), a container image which is more intended for day-to-day use rather than CI.
 It also includes a `.devcontainer` file.